-Obtain important information on statutory requirements for annual maintenance, Franchise Taxes and Registered Agent fees and other corporate compliance issues.
+Obtain important information on statutory requirements for annual maintenance, Franchise Taxes, Registered Agent fees and other corporate compliance issues.

 Corporate compliance is the steps a corporation takes to make sure its corporate veil cannot be pierced.
 To obtain limited liability protection of your personal assets, incorporating is the first and most important step.